marlina24/Carnet-de-finances/README.md

 - Sean Vergel Labnotin

 ## Description/Overview
-The **Personal Financial Tracker** is a desktop application designed to help users manage and track their expenses and income.
+The **iTrack** is a desktop application designed to help users manage and track their expenses and income.
 It allows users to categorize their expenses, set budgets, and generate financial reports.
 The application leverages Object-Oriented Programming (OOP) principles such as encapsulation, inheritance, and polymorphism to ensure a modular and maintainable codebase.

 ## Features
 - **Expense and Income Management**: Add, edit, and delete transactions.